fatihtelis/react-lorem-ipsum/README.md

 #### LoremIpsum (Component), loremIpsum (function)

 **loremIpsum** is function version of the component **LoremIpsum** which generates plain text instead of HTML.
-They both get the same props/inputs.
+They both get the same props/inputs as a single object.

 | Name                     | Type   | Default | Description                                                                               |
 | ------------------------ | ------ | ------- | ----------------------------------------------------------------------------------------- |